-Bitcoin are controlled by the possessor of both the unique public and private keys relating to the local or online digital wallet in which they are held, which wallet's public key or address is reflected in the network's public blockchain.
+Hackers or malicious actors may attempt to steal, bitcoin, such as by attacking the bitcoin network or online digital wallet in which they are held, which wallet's public key or address is reflected in the network's public blockchain.
 We publish the public key relating to digital wallets in use when we verify the receipt of transfers and disseminate such information into the network, but we will need to safeguard the private keys relating to such digital wallets.
 To the extent such private keys are lost, destroyed or otherwise compromised, we will be unable to access our bitcoin and such private keys may not be capable of being restored.